tomaszbk/bookshop_page/README.md

-# Omega Bookshop's Web Simulation
+# 📙Omega Bookshop's Web Simulation

+### 📌 About the project
-Simulation of a bookshop's web page, where the focus is not in the design, but in the backend software managing url's routes, the connection with a database and user's accounts Also includes the web scraper used and dockerfile to emulate it
+Simulation of a bookshop's web page, where the focus is in the backend management (Database connection, url's routes, user's accounts),
+and the book scraper to populate the tables.
+The application is fully dockerized🐳 and portable to every environment

 <img src="https://github.com/kukelia/bookshop_page/blob/master/img/index.png" alt= “” width="950" height="550">

 ~~Check it out! https://omega-bookshop.herokuapp.com/~~ (NOTE: Currently migrating to aws due to heroku's new policies)

-Made with:
+### 🖥️ Made with:

-Python
+- Python
-Django
+- Django
-Sqlite
+- Sqlite
-Selenium
+- Selenium
-Html, css, js
+- Html, css, js

-### Main challenges overcomed:
+### 🏆 Main challenges overcomed:

 * Implementing users with user carts,
 * Product filtering,
 * Liking products and avoiding a user to like more than 1 time a same product,
 * Adding books with selenium scraping

-## The scraper:
+## 🤖 The scraper:
 Using Selenium and Pandas, I scraped a local bookshop's web page to include some books in my catalog.
-Modified the resulting table by adding the 'likes' attribute, which will store the total amount of likes users have given the respective book
+The resulting table is transformed so it includes the 'likes' attribute, which will store the total amount of likes users have given the respective book

 <img src="https://github.com/kukelia/bookshop_page/blob/master/img/products.png" alt= “” width="950" height="500">